 Winthrop University's academic regulations specify the minimum cumulative grade point average a student must earn in order to avoid being placed on academic probation or suspension.
-(See the Undergraduate Catalog 2000-01, page 44.)
+(See the Undergraduate Catalog 2000-02, page 44.)
 Students eligible to continue enrollment at Winthrop will be eligible to receive financial assistance as long both the following conditions are met.
 First, students must earn 2/3 of all hours attempted at Winthrop.
-Second, a student's total hours attempted may not exceed 186.
+Second, a student's total hours attempted for a first baccalaureate degree may not exceed 186.